seediffusion/teatype/README.md

 ### Compiled

 If you don't wanna mess with all that fancy dev stuff, you can simply [download the latest pre-compiled binary](https://github.com/seediffusion/Teatype/releases/latest/download/teatype.zip).
-This release works on both 32 and 64-bit versions of Windows 7 and higher.
+This release works on 64-bit versions of Windows 8.1 and higher.
 Since Teatype is a portable program, everything the program needs to run is stored inside a single folder. all you have to do is extract the Teatype.zip file to a location of your choice using [7-Zip](https://7-zip.org) or your favourite zip archiver.
 To start the program, simply launch the teatype.exe file.
 If Windows isn't set up to show file extensions, you won't see the .exe part.